-Christmas Traditions to Try This Year
+Christmas Eve Traditions to Try This Year

 Tracking Santa – There are so many fun Christmas apps, but our favorite is the Santa tracker.
-Frequently throughout the day we check to see where Santa is on the North Pole radar.
+Frequently throughout the day, we check to see where Santa is on the North Pole radar.
 Everyone gets so excited as they see Santa inching closer and closer to our house.

 Neighborhood Christmas Lights We are lucky enough to live within minutes of the World Famous Dyker Heights Christmas light displays.
 Once our company heads home to get ready for Santa, we head out one last time to check out our favorite displays.
 We find that it’s the perfect way to calm down the kids after a night filled with excitement.
-Getting out of the house for a little while after having it packed with the company also allows me to regain my composure for that long night we have ahead as Santa's Elves.

 Matching PJs Once we return home it’s time to change into our matching Christmas Eve PJs.
-Each year the entire family, grandparents included, get a new pair of matching Christmas PJs to wear on Christmas Eve.
+Each year the entire family, grandparents included, receive a new pair of matching Christmas PJs to wear on Christmas Eve.
 Sometimes, depending on our plans, we change into our PJs before game night starts.
 My kids love wearing their new cozy jams while playing games on Christmas eve.
 I mean that’s the kid’s ultimate dream, right?

 Reindeer Food – Every year my kids get magical reindeer food in their Christmas Eve boxes and right before bed we head outside to sprinkle it on our front lawn.
-This tradition is great because my kid’s truly believed Santa’s reindeer might get lost if we don’t leave out food for the reindeer to find our home.
+This tradition is great because my kid’s truly believe Santa’s reindeer might get lost if we don’t leave out food for the reindeer to find our home.

 Read The Night Before Christmas – Once we are back inside it’s time to head to bed!
 Santa can’t leave presents for any child that’s awake.
 All of us snuggle up in one bed and read The Night Before Christmas as a family.
 Now that my son can read we all take turns reading a page.
 This has easily become my favorite moment of the year.
 It’s a beautiful moment to share as a family.